 The holding force is defined in this paradigm as $F_h = k \times (y - y_0)$ where k, the spring constant, is a positive real number with appropriate dimensional units.
-The spring constant has the same value for all displacements $(y - y_0)$ where y is within the range of movement.
-The required holding force is in the same direction as that of the displacement from $(y = y_0)$.
+The spring constant has the same value for all displacements $(y - y_0)$ where y is within a defined range of movement.
+The required holding force is in the same direction as that of the displacement from $(y = y_0)$ .

 A stationary paradigm such as Hooke's Law qualifies for application of Newton's Third Law of Motion. ("For every action there is an equal and opposite reaction.")
-Therefore, a holding force that is defined as F_h is matched by an equal and opposing force F_s that is produced by the spring.
-This spring force, $F_s = -k \times (y - y_0)$, is said to come out of the elastic properties of the spring.
+Therefore, a holding force $F_h$ is matched by an equal and opposing force $F_s$ that is attributed to the spring.
+This spring force, $F_s = -k \times (y - y_0)$ , is said to come out of the elastic properties of the spring.
 In other words, each stationary position is maintained by a pair of equal and opposing forces, a holding force and a spring force.
 This approach is supported by the experience of a person exerting a force against a spring where the person feels a force coming from the spring.

 $F_s = -k \times (y - y_0)$ is called "Hooke's Law" after its discoverer, Robert Hooke (1635-1703).

-The figure below show operations of Hooke's Law for several piston positions.
-The range of movement (ROM) is the space between y_1 and y{-1} .
-In the paradigm, the piston is moved to multiple positions within the ROM and the force required to hold it is measured at each position.
+The figure below show operations of Hooke's Law that resemble those of the equipoise Atwood's machine.
+The range of movement (ROM) is the space between $y_1$ and $y{-1}$ .
+The piston is moved to multiple positions within the ROM and the force required to hold it is measured at each position.
 If the displacement is doubled, a doubled holding force is required.
 The same principles applies in finer detail: a change in displacement of a specific percentage is matched by a change in holding force that has the same specific percentage.
 This is a linear relationship.